aichemydev/Wring_docs/docs/Live Events/Live Events.md

 ![Pageview](/img/pagg.png)

-Pageviews allows you to run the 'recorded' test from Live Events by only clicking the run button in the top right.
+Make your testing go further, by running the Live Events 'recorded' test from Pageviews.
+Only click the run button, and you're done!

 ![Pageview](/img/runbutton.png)